Der-Eddy/discord_bot/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Versions below 0.6.8 used the Unlicense <http://unlicense.org> license.
+Versions prior to 0.6.8 used the Unlicense <http://unlicense.org> license.